bglarkin/wwp_terpenes/terpenes_indicators.md

 No terpenes are indicators for one treatment group.
 Only ocimene is associated with symbiont treatments, as opposed to controls.

+#### Summary

-**Terpenes in the post-rust, induced seedlings also often segregate along symbiont treatments vs. controls.
+- **Terpenes in the post-rust, induced seedlings also often segregate along symbiont treatments vs. controls.
 Consistent indicators in this group include ocimene and abietic acid.**
+- **Results among resistance classes were spottier here.
+Where they were identified, indicators’ patterns were similar among resistance classes, but in several cases, indicators were only identified for one or two resistance classes.**
+- **Note that rust inoculation is a big hammer on terpenes.
+An indicator analysis performed on treatment=control and rust_ctrl vs. rust_inoc assessments revealed that 21 of 26 terpenes were indicators, most of rust_inoc (not shown).
+This didn’t seem an interesting result given the lethality of this disease.**

-\#’ \### Plot of indicators and confidence intervals The plot below shows indicator statistics and confidence intervals on single-group comparisons.
+### Plot of indicators and confidence intervals

+The plot below shows indicator statistics and confidence intervals on single-group comparisons.
 The statistic shown may not match a significant pooled-group statistic if one was found using `multipatt()`.
 Confidence intervals are based on boostrap replication in `strassoc()` (n=1000).
 Confidence intervals which overlap zero mean that the statistic is non-significant.
+Zero-overlapping CIs are shown as red on the plot.

 ![](terpenes_indicators_files/figure-gfm/indVal_rustinoc_plot-1.png)<!-- -->